Types of Firewood

 This is another wood type known for producing high amounts of heat.
-It is great for people that live in northern climates who have to battle really cold winters.
+Works great for people that live in northern climates who have to battle really cold winters.

 4. Apple 46.51 lbs/cu.ft.

-If you like to cook outdoors or over an open fire in your fireplace, then you might be interested in this type of wood.
-It is a variety that burns slower which means it will require less wood to keep a fire going.
+Do you like to cook outdoors or over an open fire in your fireplace, then you might be interested in this type of wood.
+Applewood burns slower which means it will require less wood to keep a fire going.

-But it also puts off a nice smell which is great when cooking a meal over an open fire.
+Also, it puts off a nice smell which is great when cooking a meal over an open fire.
 Some of that tasty fragrance will be soaked up by your food.
 That sounds delicious!